InteropIO/finsemble-seed/src/components/authentication/README.md

 See the [Finsemble Authentication tutorial](https://documentation.finsemble.com/tutorial-Authentication.html) for further details on how to work with Finsemble's authentication support.

-**Note:** the recipe is preconfigured for an Auth0 zero account which is used for testing.
+**Note:** the recipe is preconfigured for an Auth0 account which is used for testing.
 Test login credentials:

 - username: kris+oauthtest@cosaic.io
 - password: testWithAuth0